rowan-bl/socd/README.md

 This project is a streamlined SOCD cleaner optimized for FPS games.
 It is a recoded version of the original [SOCD Cleaner](https://github.com/valignatev/socd) by [valignatev](https://github.com/valignatev), with unnecessary features removed to focus on enhancing performance in FPS games.

-## Features

-- Simple and effective cleaning of opposite directional inputs.
-- Customizable key bindings, allowing you to tailor the controls to your preference.
-- Lightweight and designed for high performance in gaming environments.

 ## Compilation

 Using MSVC